 Timeshare Maintenance Fees

 Like owning a car or house, a timeshare must be maintained.
 Without annual maintenance fees, your resort can’t pay employees, make renovations or upgrades, and can’t account for damages.
-While timeshare maintenance fees might be annoying, they are necessary.
-They do fit on the list of timeshare pros and cons and they are a necessary item to account for.
+While maintenance fees might be annoying, they are necessary.
+So they do fit on the list of timeshare pros and cons and they are a necessary item to account for.

 Timeshares Are Not An Investment

-Timeshares are a good idea if you love to travel regularly and plan on using your ownership to its fullest abilities.
+In conclusion, timeshares are a good idea if you love to travel regularly and plan on using your ownership to its fullest abilities.
 You should also get to know the way your timeshare works, whether it’s a points-based timeshare or perhaps a floating week.
-Luckily, there are so many different types of timeshares out there that will work for you.
-However, if you won’t be using your ownership every year, or think a timeshare is a good financial investment, then it may not be a good idea for you.
+Luckily, there are so many different types of timeshares you can buy or rent that will work for you.
+However, if you won’t be using your ownership every year, or think it is a good financial investment, then it may not be a good idea for you.